Mom guilt hits us no matter what we do.

 Ask people you know and trust.
 Read books.
 Find online articles from well-known and dependable resources.
 Pull in information from a number of sources and really contemplate what you’ve learned.
 Does it feel right?
 Does it compliment your beliefs?
 Does it make you feel comfortable?
 If your newfound knowledge makes sense to you then it is time to make your decision.
 It’s a lot easier to come to a conclusion when you are confident that you’re educated.
 Once you’ve reached a decision, stick with it!
 You’ve done the research and you’ve weighed your options.
 Ultimately, you know your child best.
 Have solace in the fact that you’ve paired an informed decision with intuition; this equation usually has the best outcome.

 Escape the media

 Take a look on your social media feed.
 What do you see?
-Probably a great deal of headlines stating the latest and “best” research contradicting everything you’ve ever done as a mother.
-There’s a lot of information floating around on that world wide anxiety provoking to “out of sight, out of mind”.live in a society that is so hard on parents.
+Probably plenty of headlines stating the latest and “best” research contradicting everything you’ve ever done as a mother.
+There’s a lot of information floating around on that worldwide anxiety provoking to “out of sight, out of mind”.live in a society that is so hard on parents and seems to constantly perpetuate Mom guilt.
 There is no pleasing anyone, and everyone is an expert.
 Some of it is legitimate and worth considering, but a lot of it comes from unreliable sources masked as reputable.
 Narrow down what you’re subjected to.
 You can control the media that you see.
 Take the time to customize it and ensure you’re not being inundated with material that isn’t going to benefit you.
 Take everything with a grain of salt and don’t allow yourself to be put into a frenzy with information that may or may not be accurate.
 A simple “unfollow” can turn unnecessary hogwash from

 Let yourself off the hook